gloaysa/studentPortfolio/schematizer/README.md

 1. If the object passes but is incomplete, it will be filled with default values.
 2. If it fails, it is returned whole.

+## CHALLENGES

+1. Have required and non-required fields.
+2. Remember if an object was valid or not

+---

 ## How to use it

  The user can create as many Objects as they like and then call them as the first